Conversions

 The Bridge

-Here at Baxendale Conversions, we consider the bridge to be the engine of the guitar.
+We consider the bridge to be the engine of the guitar.
 Converting energy supplied by your pick to project sound.

 Every guitar that comes through our shop gets a bespoke hand carved bridge to match the style and footprint of the original.